MuffinTastic/TreeEngine/Docs/Modules & Systems.md

 4. The manager loops through all of the stored `SysGroup`s, and informs every `SysGroup` of every other `SysGroup`.

 Every relevant system is now available in every loaded module, including `Tree.Launcher`.
 The engine is then initialized.

+### Limitations

+This approach is necessary due to the separation of object memory between modules.
+The `Sys` struct's pointers must be assigned in every module or you risk accessing a null pointer.

+The separation of memory also has an unfortunate side effect: Memory allocated in one module cannot be deallocated in another module, which may happen when using standard library shared pointers.
+This necessitates the use of a central memory de/allocation facility in Tree Engine, which has not been written as of the writing of this document.